ITNurse/patient-summary-app/docs/hapi-server.md

 #To restart the server
-docker ps #Check running containers docker rm hapi-fhir #if hapi-fhir container is already running, stop it docker volume rm hapi-data #Erases all saved FHIR data
+docker ps #Check running containers docker rm hapi-fhir #if hapi-fhir container is already running, stop it docker volume rm hapi_data #Erases all saved FHIR data

 # Start HAPI FHIR Docker Container with Custom Config
 # (Runs the HAPI FHIR container on port 8080, mounts application.yaml config, sets SPRING_CONFIG_LOCATION so that the config file is recognized)